simoRancati/SARITA/README.md

 # IMPORTANT
 SARITA model is public, but downloading it requires approval.
-To request access, go to [HuggingFace](https://huggingface.co/SimoRancati/SARITA) and click on the **Request Access** button and provide a brief explanation of your intended use.
+To request access, go to [HuggingFace](https://huggingface.co/SimoRancati/SARITA) and click on the relative that you want and click on the **Request Access** button and provide a brief explanation of your intended use.

 ## License
 The use of this model is restricted to research purposes.
 Commercial use is not allowed without prior approval.